azuline/repertoire/docs/hacking/environment.rst

 -------

 The Python backend uses Poetry to manage its dependencies and environment.
-See https://python-poetry.org/docs/#installation for installation instructions.
+See https://python-poetry.org/docs/#installation for instructions on installing with Poetry.

 In ``backend/``: